justmedusty/DionysOS/README.md

 🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.

-🔴Get a userland going by loading executables from your VFS and running them in ring 3.
+🟡Get a userland going by loading executables from your VFS and running them in ring 3.

 🔴Write a shell program